ctrlok/editors/Knowledge Databases/Why feature matter/Why native matter.md

 ![[mem-switch.mp4]]

 Native apps have UI bugs as well.
-But usually, they are more minor and not that annoying.
+But usually, they are minor and not that annoying.

-# Speed and resource usage
+## Speed and resource usage

 I tried to include 10,000 markdown files and check resource usage.